jeffallen/remote-notification/notification-backend/README.md

 4. Click "Generate new private key"
 5. Save the downloaded JSON file as `key.json` in the notification-backend directory

+### 2. Set up RSA Private Key

+The notification-backend requires the RSA private key to decrypt device tokens:

+1. The private key (`private_key.pem`) should be placed in the notification-backend directory
+2. This key is automatically generated during setup and corresponds to the public key in the Android app
+3. **Critical**: Never commit the private key to version control

+**Key Security**:
+- Private key stays only on notification-backend server
+- App-backend never has access to private key
+- Tokens are decrypted only when needed and immediately wiped from memory

-### 2. Configure Server
+### 3. Configure Server

+Ensure both required files are present in the notification-backend directory:
+- `key.json` - Firebase service account key
+- `private_key.pem` - RSA private key for token decryption

-Ensure the `key.json` file is present in the notification-backend directory.
-The server will automatically load it on startup.
+The server will automatically load both on startup and extract the project ID from the service account key.

-**Important**: The `key.json` file is gitignored and should never be committed to version control.
+**Important**: Both files are gitignored and should never be committed to version control.

 ### 3. Run Server